404src/exocore/_articles/ccna-summary.md

 - Distribution Layer

 Also called a 'Collapsed Core' design because it omits a layer that is found in the 3-Tier design: the Core Layer.
+The core in distribution layers are combined together in a single layer.
+The collapsed core in a two-tier network design provides physical and logical paths as well as a Layer 2 aggregation and demarcation point.
+In addition, a collapse core defines routing polices and network access policies and provides intelligent network services.

 Access Layer:
 - the layer that end hosts connect to (PCs, printers cameras, etc.)